neonkore/Nunicode/README.md

 to the weights of their characters.
 Weight used by nunicode are defined by DUCET (default Unicode collation table).
 Character set is reduced to contain only letters and number to reduce library size.
-The rest of the characters are sorted at the end of the list.
+The rest of the characters are sorted at the end of the list in codepoint order.

 Below are examples of such ordering in different laguages: